-- In Belisarius Series getting your first battle scar is an initiation rite for Axumite warriors.
+- In the Belisarius Series, getting your first battle scar is an initiation rite for Axumite warriors.

 - In Akata Witch, the ceremony for becoming a Leopard (a person with magical powers) is extremely painful.
-It also crosses over with the "Humiliating" cateory.
+It also crosses over with the "Humiliating" category.

 - In Angel, when Angel joins the Circle of the Black Thorn, he has to leap through a flaming doorway (he's a vampire) and feed off of Drogyn, a friend of his.
 Afterwards, the members have a friendly cocktail party.

 - Bonanza: From the final season, "The Initiation" involves a non-horrifying initiation ritual — having a piece of ice touched to one's chest while blindfolded, but being told initially that it was a hot branding iron — that ends horrifyingly.
 A young boy, a friend of Jamie's and the son of one of the Cartwrights' friends, pledged to join the club (its president was played by Ron Howard) dies of a heart attack just as the ice is being touched to his skin, and the rest of the episode has the Cartwrights trying to stop a lynch mob from getting revenge on the club's president.